Ask an Agent

 I'm sorry to hear about your accident.

 As for the total loss, this varies by state.
 For New York, a total loss is determined by a "Total Loss Threshold" of 75%.
-Meaning, the value of damage needs to be at least 75% or more in order for the vehicle to be totaled.
+Meaning that the value of damage needs to be at least 75% or more for the vehicle to be totaled.
 Using your estimates, it's likely your vehicle will be totaled.

 If you're not willing to contact your company, you could take the settlement and try to repair the vehicle.
 In this case, you would have a salvaged title which could impact your ability to get insurance.
 Most insurance companies view a salvaged title as a bigger risk factor than a non-salvaged title.